formkit/docs-content/inputs/datepicker.md

 ## Date format

-The date picker supports `Intl.DateTimeFormat` "styled dates", as well as token based date formats.
+The datepicker supports [`Intl.DateTimeFormat`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat) "styled dates", as well as token-based date formats.
 To change the format displayed to the user, modify the `format` prop.

 ### Styled formats

-If your audience is international, you should consider sticking with "styled dates" since they are the most natural date formats in each locale.
-The default format for a date picker is `long`.
+If your audience is international, you should consider sticking with "[styled dates](#date-styles)" since they are the most natural date formats in each locale.
+The default format for a datepicker is `long`.

-The `format` prop can accept a simple string like `long` or `medium` in which case it uses the corresponding `Intl.DateTimeFormat` `dateStyle`.
-Alternatively you can provide an object with `date` and `time` properties and their respective `Intl.DateTimeFormat` styles (`{ date: 'long', time: 'short' }`).
+The `format` prop can accept a simple string like `long` or `medium`, in which case it uses the corresponding `Intl.DateTimeFormat` `dateStyle`.
+Alternatively, you can provide an object with `date` and `time` properties and their respective `Intl.DateTimeFormat` styles (`{ date: 'long', time: 'short' }`).

 ::Example